slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"It only hurts when you don’t have time to prepare for the fall."
 -- Tony Hawk [1968]*

-> *"Waiting is painful.
-Forgetting is painful.
-But not knowing which to do is the worst kind of suffering." (...)
-"Close some doors today.
-Not because of pride, incapacity or arrogance, but simply because they lead you nowhere." (...)
-"You drown not by falling into a river, but by staying submerged in it."
--- Paulo Coelho [1947]*

 Letting go allows progress.
 Let things happen instead of trying things to happen.
 Accept loss.
 Surrender conceals great power: lulling the enemy into complacency, it gives you time to recoup, time to undermine, time for revenge.

 In order to come back you have to go away.
 Use this opportunity to re-create yourself.
 If you didn’t quit anything you would be still playing with toddlers.
 Every story has an end, but in life every end is just a new beginning.
 Surrendering to constant reinvention.